crate/cloud-reference/docs/overview.rst

 .. image:: _assets/img/organization-dashboard.png
    :alt: Cloud Console organization overview

-The Organization overview consists of seven tabs: *Clusters*, *Settings*, *Billing*, *Payment Methods*, *Audit Logs*, and *Regions*.
+The Organization overview consists of six tabs: *Clusters*, *Settings*, *Billing*, *Payment Methods*, *Audit Logs*, and *Regions*.
 By default you are brought to the Clusters tab, which provides a quick overview of all your clusters.